Integrating local energetics into Maxwell-Calladine constraint counting to design mechanical metamaterials: Elasticity Theory for Discrete Materials

-The vector of prestresses (internal tensions) $\vbtint$ and the stiffness matrix $\bK$ encode the system's local energetic properties in the linear regime.
-While the stiffness $k_\alpha$ describes the energetic cost of deforming bond $\alpha$, the prestress $\tint_\alpha$ describes any frustration arising due to incompatibility between a bond's rest length and its equilibrium length in the system's global ground state (${\ell^*_\alpha\neq \ell_{0,\alpha}}$).
-As an example, in a harmonic spring network, prestress takes the form ${\tint_\alpha = k_\alpha(\ell_{0,\alpha} - \ell^*_\alpha)}$.
+These two quantities encode the system's local energetic properties in the linear regime.
+While the stiffness $k_\alpha$ describes the energetic cost of deforming bond $\alpha$, the prestress $\tp_\alpha$ describes any frustration arising due to incompatibility between a bond's rest length and its equilibrium length in the system's global ground state (${\ell^*_\alpha\neq \ell_{0,\alpha}}$).
+As an example, in a harmonic spring network, prestress takes the form ${\tp_\alpha = k_\alpha(\ell_{0,\alpha} - \ell^*_\alpha)}$.
+We note that all the above quantities are evaluated at the system's ground state, $\vbu = 0$.

-In Fig.~\ref{fig:defs}(a), we demonstrate possible values of the stiffness and prestresss for a simple central-force harmonic spring network.
+In Fig.~\ref{fig:defs}(a), we demonstrate possible values of the stiffness and prestress for a simple central-force harmonic spring network.
 To achieve the prestress depicted in this ground state configuration, we assign incompatible rest lengths to bonds 1-6 so that the four outer bonds (1-4) are compressed in the ground state, $\ell_{0,\alpha} < \ell_\alpha^*$, while the two diagonal bonds (5-6) are stretched, $\ell_{0,\alpha} > \ell_\alpha^*$.
 This creates frustration that cannot be relaxed away by moving the nodes.